Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Exceptions to the tax requirement exist.
 To qualify for an exception, purchasers have to follow specific rules, which include obtaining court approval.
 The rules are governed by state laws known as structured settlement protection acts.

 Once a sale is approved by a court, the lump-sum payment is given the same tax treatment as the periodic payments.
-That means, in most instances, they are tax-free.
+That means, in most instances, they remain tax-free.

 The intent of Congress and state lawmakers is to prevent factoring companies from taking advantage of settlement holders.
 Judges considering whether to approve sales of structured settlement payments must determine whether the sales are in the best interests of the people selling their payments.